Flat faced cats are widely admired for their squashed features. Some popular flat faced cat breed are: Persians, Scottish Folds, and Exotic Shorthair.

 - Veterinary Dentistry for the General Practitioner.
 Second Edition.
 Saunders.
 Elsevier.

-- Richard Malik.
+- Malik.
 2009.
 Brachycephalia – a bastardisation of what makes a cat special.
 Journal of Feline Medicine and Surgery.

 - D’Astous, J 2011.
 An overview of dentigerous cysts in dogs and cats.
 The Canadian Veterinary Journal.

 - McFadden and Marretta 2013 Consequences of Untreated Periodontal Disease in Dogs and Cats.
 Journal of Veterinary Dentistry.